ArielMejiaDev/arielmejiadev.github.io/content/blog/null-coalescing-operator-in-javascript-and-php.md

 cover_image: https://dev-to-uploads.s3.amazonaws.com/i/soado5pa6t0t7adrfhd3.png
 ---

-Working with components sometimes we need a default behavior or appearance but maybe in a few situations we need to override this default behavior, another common scenario is that we could not know if some variable is getting a value or it is just null.

-## Here some examples:

-- In a Laravel component:
+# Null coalescing operator in Javascript & PHP

+Sometimes there is no way to know if a variable has a value, or it is just null, to avoid `getting x property from null` exceptions.

+Javascript & PHP have a `null coalescing operator`, through these examples you are going to be able to see how this operator gives you a default value if a variable is `null`.

+## PHP Example using Laravel Blade Component:

 ```php
 // welcome.blade.php